 Not bound by the hours prescribed by Registry Offices, you can hold your ceremony in the moonlight, at sunrise or sunset, or at any time of day that suits you.
 You can be as romantic and creative in your wedding design as you wish.

 Your wedding ceremony can be as dignified as a church service, but with all or some of the religious elements replaced by words and music that have truly significant meaning for you.
-You can integrate elements from other religions such as breaking glasses and hand fasting or lighting candles, create paintings, making wishes for your new partnership, releasing balloons, having a ring or sand ceremony.
+You can integrate elements from other religions and cultures, say your vows whilst ‘tying the knot’, have your wedding rings ‘warmed’ by the love and best wishes of your guests or mix cocktails in my exclusive unity ceremony.
 The choices are endless, all that matters is you truly have the ceremony of your dreams.

 In order to complete the formalities you will need to visit your local Register Office.
 This is a simple, quick and reasonably cheap process, to make the appropriate legal declarations in the presence of two witnesses.
 If you like you can save exchanging rings and vows for your ceremony.